mtoohey31/taskmatter/README.md

 | `delete`  | `x`          | Delete task(s) with the specified id or path as done.   |
 | `done`    | `d`          | Mark the task(s) with the specified id or path as done. |

-Note that `week` is the default subcommand, so when `taskmatter` is run with no arguments, it will behave identically to `taskmatter month`.
+Note that `month` is the default subcommand, so when `taskmatter` is run with no arguments, it will behave identically to `taskmatter month`.

 ## Syncing